-Hello everyone, today I am sharing how to make cheese markers for a charcuterie.
-These are easy project, and this is a great time to gather ideas for the upcoming season.
+Hello everyone, today I am sharing how to make easy DIY cheese markers with chalkboard paint for a charcuterie.

 First off, I have been thinking about making these DIY cheese markers for my charcuterie for quite some time.

 These cheese markers are a great addition to outdoor entertaining, party buffets, and elegant gatherings.